-The next edition will take place in Summer 2019, date to be announced
+The next edition will take place in Summer 2019, from 26 June to 1 July.

 Teaching skills are considered a core skill by many Higher Education institutions when hiring early career academics and are therefore an asset for pursuing an academic career.
 The European University Institute (EUI) offers professional teacher training in line with its distinct European and intercultural identity.
 This Summer School is aimed at doctoral candidates and postdoctoral scholars in the Social Sciences and Humanities, who are looking for an introduction to teaching in Higher Education.